+The appropriated budget is prepared by fund, function (e.g., economic development) and department.
 The Agency Board may amend or augment the annual budget following the public hearing.
-Budget-to-actual comparisons are provided in this report to the Nevada Department of Taxation for each governmental fund for which an appropriated annual budget has been adopted are presented on page 22 in the Basic Financial Statements and page 40 of the Other Supplementary Information.
+Budget-to-actual comparisons are provided in this report to the Nevada Department of Taxation for each governmental fund for which an appropriated annual budget has been adopted are presented on page 22 in the Basic Financial Statements and page 37 of the Other Supplementary Information.